How do I write a will?

 When should I make a will?

-What different types of wills are there?
+What are the different types of will available?

 You can choose from various types of wills, including: